nicholegrobler/eburytest.github.io/weeklyreports.md

 Here you can find the weekly reports we have created in the past and new ones as they get released every Friday.

 ## This is a list of all the past weekly reports
 This report is linked via a URL to the live page in Confluence.
-The link has been renamed the date of the report. </br>
+The link has been renamed the date of the report. <br />
 I am unsure as we discontinue the use of Confulence if this will contine to work.